dzek69/docker-windows-notifier/README.md

 Cons:
 - slower install
 - requires `npm` and `node` to be installed on Windows host
+- annoying `Terminate batch job (Y/N)?` on CTRL+C

-### Slower way
+### Better way
-Alternatively just download pre-build binaries from GitHub Releases.
+Alternatively just [download pre-build binaries](https://github.com/dzek69/docker-windows-notifier/releases) from GitHub Releases.

-You'll need to save this file to some directory that is in PATH environment variable of your system.
+You'll need to save this file to some directory that is in PATH environment variable of your system or modify PATH.

 Pros:
 - faster to update, just save in proper place
 - doesn't require `npm` or `node` to be installed
+- no `Terminate batch job (Y/N)?` on CTRL+C

 Cons:
 - requires manual PATH set-up or calling with full path